← Back to Blog

 Optimize transaction routing based on:

-• Card brand for processor selection
+• Card network for processor selection

 • Domestic vs. international cards

-• Card type for appropriate handling
+• Card type for interchange optimization

 User Experience